KIM KEUMHWA'S EVERYDAY SHAMANISM

 Originally Published in Kyoto Journal (Fall, 2000 Special Issue: “Just Deeds”) by Contributing Editor Lauren W. Deutsch Reporting from Seoul, Korea

-Kim Keumhwa, Korea's renowned charismatic naramansin, “national” shaman, is already awake, dressed casually in slacks and a polo shirt who quietly moves about her small home’s second floor preparing to greet the spirits lodged in her small sindang (spirits’ shrine room) next to her bedroom.
-I am awake anticipating another very exciting day as a guest in her home and friend to her ritual partners.
+Kim Keumhwa, Korea's renowned charismatic naramansin, “national” shaman, is already awake, dressed casually in slacks and a polo shirt, quietly moves about her small granite faced home’s second floor preparing to greet the spirits lodged in her small sindang (spirits’ shrine room) next to her bedroom.
+Next door, in a small room shared with beautiful laquered wardrobes decorated with abalone shells, I am already awake anticipating another very exciting day as a guest in her home.
+The great challenge for me is to observe silently.
+We do not speak the same language, and I, one who uses words extensively, must resort to relying on almost nonexistent performative patterns of communications.
+Lucky for me, she has a sense of humor!

 With a few silent gestures she invites me to help her remove the half dozen brass and ceramic bowls resting on the three-tiered altar that runs on three sides of the room and to replace the water therein.
 We rinse and refill them with water from a nearby sink and replace them on the shelves.
 She offers me a box of matches by which to light two large candles in the center, by which to light and offer incense in the large brass urn filled with clean ash.
 As my eyes adjust to the candlelight, sword-brandishing, mounted mustachioed warriors, flanked by esteemed high administrative officials and Judges of Heaven, Hell and Earth, venerable philosophers, scholars and kings, dragons, turtles, constellations of stars and tigers portrayed in colorful paintings and statues leer at us from the walls and shelves.
 They are nonetheless wide awake from their night's watch.
 I smile back sleepily.
 In a dozen full prostrations, we entreat her spiritual intimates to continue to uphold peace among themselves and us mortals.